pdelfino/Projeto-livre/README.md

 During this period, many protestants were being illegaly arrested.
-Some popular attorneys were doing preventive _Habeas Corpus_ manually on the streets.
+Some popular attorneys were doing preventive _Habeas Corpus_ manually with forms, pen and paper on the streets.

-That's when I had a sudden insight.
-What if people could automatically do a preventive _Habeas Corpus_ automatically through a Facebook extension?
+That's when I had an insight.
+What if people could automatically make a preventive _Habeas Corpus_ automatically through a Facebook extension?

 That would be more efficient.
 It would protect more people and it would be legal.
 That's what we did!